dante0624/nvim_config/README.md

 Messages will also appear saying when these are done, however it will not say how many need to be installed in total.
 To check this, execute the command `:Mason` to view a new popup window.
 This is very similar to the popup window for lazy, where each item visually moves from `Installing` or `Queued` sections to the `Installed` section.
-Once the popup window only shows 2 sections (`Installed` and `Available`) then you can be condident that the installation is done.
+Once the popup window only shows 2 sections (`Installed` and `Available`) then you can be confident that the installation is done.
 Once again, press the `q` key to close the popup.

 ## Post Installation Completion